skjkanchan/OSProject3/devlog.md

 a.
 I am still in the same project session.
 I just finished the Header class which will be needed for the B-Tree.
 I'm understanding a little better how the B-Tree/Index file works.
 b.
 Now, I plan on finishing the B-Tree class.

+# May 11 2:20am
+a.
+I am now ending this project session.
+I was able to create a header class for the index file as well as a node class.
+Inside the node class, I wrote toByte and fromByte methods to convert integers into 8-bit ints with big endian byte orders, and convert them back and put them in a Node.
+Next project section I can hopefully start on the B-Tree class itself now that I have a lot of its parts coded.